Alexsftl/BusinessFrance_Scraper/README.md

 4. **Remembers** every offer it has already checked, so you're never notified twice, and only genuinely new offers are ever sent.

-It runs on weekdays, roughly hourly between 08:00 and 20:00 Paris time, and publishes a dashboard tracking how many offers it scraped, how many were relevant, and whether anything went wrong.
+It runs on weekdays, several times (depends on Github's traffic) between 08:00 and 20:00 Paris time, and publishes a dashboard tracking how many offers it scraped, how many were relevant, and whether anything went wrong.